JorisJamers/cloud-native-track-openshift/lab-02/README.md

 Build starts in a minute or so.
 You can view the list of builds using `oc get builds` command.
-You can also start the build using `oc start-build time` where ``time'' is the name we noticed in the buildconfig.
+You can also start the build using `oc start-build time` where `time` is the name we noticed in the buildconfig.

 ```
 oc get builds